 No title or degree shall appear on the same line on a ballot as a candidate's name, either before or after the candidate's name in the case of any election to any office.
-Elections Code § 13106
+EC § 13106

-Candidate'sBallot Designation: The ballot designation must describe your current profession, vocation, occupation or incumbency status.
+Candidate's Ballot Designation: The ballot designation is limited to three words that must describe your current profession, vocation, occupation or incumbency status.
 It appears on the ballot under your name, and it is optional.
-Candidates must complete a Ballot Designation Worksheet justifying the ballot designation.
-The ballot designation:
+Candidates must complete a Ballot Designation Worksheet to justify the ballot designation.
+A sample of the required worksheet is shown on the following page.